sotm-br/2023/travel_grant_programme/index.md

 The selection committee will aim to notify recipients of grants by May 13.

-## Supporting the Travel Grant Programme
+## Supporting the Travel Grant Programação

-The travel grant programme is funded through the State of the Map Sponsors. -->
+The travel grant Programação is funded through the State of the Map Sponsors. -->